Vonage/vonage-dotnet-sdk/README.md

 Configuration.Instance.Settings["appSettings:Vonage.Video.Url.Rest"] = "https://www.video.example.com/rest";
 ```

-> NOTE: Private Key is the literal key - not a path to the file containing the key
+> Note: Private Key is the literal key - not a path to the file containing the key

+> Note: Modifying the Configuration instance will be deprecated in the upcoming release, to keep the configuration immutable.

 ### Configuration Reference